Form an LLC in Vermont

 You can apply online using the Vermont Secretary of State Online portal.
 To create an account, provide your name, address, and email, along with a user ID and password.

-Online processing is typically one business day.
+Online processing is typically 1-3 business days.
 The filing fee is payable by eCheck or credit card (Visa, MasterCard, American Express or Discover).

 By Mail or In Person

 You can download a paper Vermont LLC Articles of Organization form from the Secretary of State’s Corporations & Business Services page.
 Paper submissions have some specific requirements: